mortonne/psifr/docs/guide/order.rst

 Models of semantic knowledge allow the semantic distance between pairs of items to be quantified.
-If you have such a model defined for your stimulus pool, you can use the distance CRP analysis to examine how semantic distance affects recall transitions.
+If you have such a model defined for your stimulus pool, you can use the distance CRP analysis to examine how semantic distance affects recall transitions :cite:p:`Howard:2002,Morton:2016`.

 You must first define distances between pairs of items.
 Here, we use correlation distances based on the wiki2USE model.